jmp75/didactique/doc/debian_install.md

 Starting from the [testing (bullseye) version](https://www.debian.org/devel/debian-installer/)

+NOTE: Apr 2022 after reinstall I needed to add a cryptic additional boot entry PCI**USB*something*MBR* to have the USB bootable.
+May be a BIOS upgrade change
 F12 to have a one time boot option.
 USB boot option appears available.
 "UEFI: Generic usb flash disk (there is also a partition 2 entry for USB.
 Using the first only)

 graphical install, usual
 at first ethernet card not detected;